ibm-cloud-docs/dl/dl-megaport.md

 Follow these steps to order an {{site.data.keyword.dl_full}} Connect gateway with Megaport:

-   For instructions on creating Megaport Cloud Router (MCR) connections, see [MCR Connections to IBM Cloud Direct Link 2.0](https://docs.megaport.com/cloud/mcr/ibm-2.0/).
+   For instructions on creating Megaport Cloud Router (MCR) connections, see [MCR Connections to IBM Cloud Direct Link](https://docs.megaport.com/cloud/mcr/ibm-2.0/).
    {: note}

 1. Using your IBM Cloud account, order a {{site.data.keyword.dl_short}} Connect gateway by using the {{site.data.keyword.cloud_notm}} console.
 For instructions, see [Ordering IBM Cloud Direct Link Connect](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect).